 Sanitary collection systems throughout California are required to report sanitary sewer overflows (SSOs) and spills to the State Water Resources Control Board's California Integrated Water Quality System Project (CIWQS).
 This data is then made available for public download under the 'Interactive SSO Report' section of CIWQS.

 Data represented here is limited to collection systems located in Region 2 of the State Water Board, which generally encompasses the nine-county Bay Area.
 Combined sewer systems are not required to report to the system, which in our region excludes only San Francisco.

 Sewer overflows typically occur during storms due to aging pipes or illegal connections that permit stormwater to enter the sanitary sewer and exceed the design capacity of the pipes which were generally designed only to carry sanitary waste.
-During dry years, such as the 2013/14 wet season, considerably fewer SSOs are recorded in comparison to wet seasons.
+During dry years, such as the last four, considerably fewer SSOs are recorded in comparison to wet years.

 For questions contact Ian Wren at email@example.com.